pranamg/powerplatform-samples/samples/multi-level-menu-component/README.md

 ![Menu Items](assets/DefaultMenu.png)

-The menu which initially displays are the menu items with MenuLevel equal to 1
+When the app’s OnStart property runs, the menu initially displays items where MenuLevel equals 1.
+This design was originally based on a single‑level menu, which is why the type check remains in the formula, though it becomes unnecessary if all starting items are correctly assigned to MenuLevel = 1

 ![Menu Items](assets/InitialMenu.png)